ex0dus-0x/binsec/README.md

 ## Introduction

 __binsec__ is a portable and cross-platform utility for detecting security mitigations across ELF, PE and Mach-O executable formats.
-While it is able to detect the usual binary hardening features across executables, it can also check for more advanced security enhacenements, from kernel configurations to its own subset of YARA-based "enhanced" checks.
+While it is able to detect common binary hardening features (ie. no-exec stack, ASLR) across executables, it can also check for more advanced security features, from kernel-based protections to its own set of YARA-based "enhanced" features.

 ## Features

 * Robust checks for a wide variety of security mitigations across ELF/PE/Mach-O binaries.
+    * Supports host-based kernel security checks for system insight (WIP: macOS and Windows)
     * Contains YARA-based enhanced checks for deeper binary insight (ie. compiled language, anti-analysis, etc)
-    * Supports host-based kernel security checks for system insight (WIP: macOS and Windows)
 * Backends [libgoblin](https://github.com/m4b/goblin) for efficient and cross-platform binary parsing.
 * Can generate serializable outputs for JSON and TOML formats for storage/logging consumption.